-Alliance has a large inventory consisting of aircraft and aircraft parts.
-Revenue is generated by Alliance through the sale of aircraft parts to third parties.
-Alliance also provides line and heavy maintenance services to other aircraft operators.
-These services include the provision of labour and parts and are invoiced based on typical market conditions of cost-plus margin on both components.
+Alliance has a large inventory consisting of engines, major components and other aircraft parts.
+Revenue is generated by Alliance through the sale of these items to third parties.
+Alliance also provides limited engineering services to other aircraft operators.
+These services include the provision of labour and parts and are invoiced based on typical market conditions of cost-plus margin.